AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-quick-start-guide.md

 >[!NOTE]
 >
-> It's normal to get alerts that mention that it's "unable to connect" to Adobe Campaign Standard or Dynamics 365 if the app settings have not yet been configured.
+> It's normal to get alerts that mention that it's "unable to connect" to Adobe Campaign Standard or Microsoft Dynamics 365 if the app settings have not yet been configured.

 Please verify that the "ORG" and "INSTANCE" selections are the ones you plan to configure.
-If not, then click on bring up a dropdown list and select the correct org and instance.
+If not, then click on the dropdown list and select the correct org and instance.

 >[!IMPORTANT]
 >
 > If you are configuring the connector for the first time and/or you are new to this process, then we **strongly** urge you to select the "stage" or "dev" instance.
 You'll want to make sure to verify that your configuration works well before attempting the setup in production.

 If you have the correct org and instance, then click on the "hamburger" menu to expose a drop down menu.
-Then click **Settings...** in the drop down menu to visit the page where you enter your credentials for Dynamics 365 and Campaign (see below).
+Then click **Settings...** in the drop down menu to visit the page where you enter your credentials for Microsoft Dynamics 365 and Campaign (see below).

 ![](assets/d365-to-acs-ui-page-workflows-menu-pointers.png)